A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 - FYI: There are two entrances to the grounds: (1) the main entrance, the “East Gate,” located near the Subway/LIRR; and (2) the “South Gate” entrance near the iconic World’s Fair “Unisphere” (globe) – see map above.
 While lines tend to be shorter by the South Gate, the wait may end up being about the same because there are fewer attendants and metal detectors.

-DOUBLES SEMIFINALS (Men’s & Women’s) Plus the World’s Top Wheelchair, Junior, and Collegiate Players
+SEE MEN’S DOUBLES SEMIFINALS Plus the World’s Top Wheelchair, Junior, and Collegiate Players for FREE

 Gates open at 11:00 AM

-One of the best-kept secrets is that you can usually enter the US Open grounds for free on the second Thursday (gates open at noon, must arrive before 5pm) and see the Doubles Semifinals plus all-star wheelchair players, the world’s top juniors, and incredible collegiate players.
-If you are a serious tennis fan, particularly if you’re a doubles player, this is a day not to be missed.
+One of the best-kept secrets is that you can usually enter the US Open grounds for free on the second Thursday (gates open at noon, must arrive before 5pm) and see the Men’s Doubles Semifinals plus all-star wheelchair players, the world’s top juniors, and incredible collegiate players.

 A FEW MORE RECS

-- Scan this outstanding list of “59 Insider Tips for Attending the U.S. Open“ by the brilliant Sports Illustrated writer Jon Wertheim.
+- I agree with every word of “Here’s How to Have the Best Time at the U.S. Open: Tips, Tricks and Transportation“ by the brilliant Sports Illustrated writer Jon Wertheim.
 Note: if you haven’t yet seen Wertheim’s 2018 Strokes of Genius documentary on the Federer/Nadal rivalry, RENT IT!
 It’s one of the best documentaries on anything I’ve ever seen, beautifully capturing so many of the unique aspects of tennis that make us so passionate about our sport.

 - Bring a backup phone charger if you have one.
-There are some re-charging stations, but after all the photos and video you take with your phone and use of Wi-Fi you’ll run out of juice quickly.
+However, there are several re-charging stations, but after all the photos and video you take with your phone and use of Wi-Fi you’ll run out of juice quickly.

 -